What Are Transactional Leaders and Transformational Leaders? - HRDQ

 What Is Transactional Leadership?

-This leadership style incorporates rewards and punishments to direct followers and motivate them.
+This leadership style uses rewards and punishments to guide and motivate followers.

 A Transactional Leader